 Using Logstash for Data Migration

 Logstash can be used to collect, transform, clean, and parse logs.
-This section offers an example of using a Logstash cluster to migrate data between different Elasticsearch clusters.
+This section offers an example of using a CSS Logstash cluster to migrate data between different Elasticsearch clusters.
 Through this example, you can learn how to use the Logstash service, including creating clusters, importing and exporting data, and configuring tasks.

 Procedure